 Turnaround time for proofs is typically short and it is the responsibility of the corresponding author to ensure that all co-authors have agreed to any changes requested.
 Please keep changes to a minimum as trivial changes, changes to improve prose style, adding new material or deleting cannot be accommodated.
 Adding new, unrefereed, content is not acceptable.

-Editors and reviewers are required to disclose any conflict of interest relating to a manuscript.
-These include, but are not limited to, past (within the last 5 years) or current collaboration, personal friend or family member, institutional relationship, someone with whom the editor or reviewer has had a past or present scientific controversy or where the reviewer/editor stands to gain financially by publication or rejection of the manuscript.
+Authors, editors and reviewers are required to disclose any conflict of interest relating to a manuscript.
+These include, but are not limited to, past (within the last 5 years) or current collaboration, personal friend or family member, institutional relationship, someone with whom the editor or reviewer has had a past or present scientific controversy or where the author/reviewer/editor stands to gain financially by publication or rejection of the manuscript.

 Work submitted by editors on the journal will be delegated to other editors and the submitting editor will be masked from access to records pertaining to their manuscript within the journal’s ScholarOne™ site.

 All queries should be addressed to the Royal Society of New Zealand’s publishing manager in the first instance at firstname.lastname@example.org